MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/system-requirements.md

  - Ensure time synchronization is set up and the divergence is not greater than 2 minutes across all cluster nodes and the domain controller.
 For information on setting time synchronization, see [Windows Time Service](/windows-server/networking/windows-time-service/windows-time-service-top).

- - Make sure the user account(s) that adds updates, and manages Azure Kubernetes Service on Azure Stack HCI or Windows Server 2019 Datacenter clusters has the correct permissions in Active Directory.
+ - Ensure the user account(s) that adds updates, and manages Azure Kubernetes Service on Azure Stack HCI or Windows Server 2019 Datacenter clusters has the correct permissions in Active Directory.
 If you are using Organizational Units (OUs) to manage group policies for servers and services, the user account(s) will require list, read, modify, and delete permissions on all objects in the OU.

  - We recommend using a separate OU for the servers and services you add your Azure Kubernetes Service on Azure Stack HCI or Windows Server 2019 Datacenter clusters to.
 This will allow you to control access and permissions with more granularity.